nsharma3150/nsharma3150.github.io/_pages/about.md

   - /about.html
 ---

-# 🔍 Research Focus: Understanding How LLMs Process Knowledge
+## 🔍 Research Focus: Understanding the Inner Workings of LLMs

-I am a Research Assistant at the University of Tübingen, working with [Dr. Thomas Wolfers](https://thomaswolfers.com/) and [Dr. Çağatay Yıldız](https://cagatayyildiz.github.io/) on mechanistic interpretability of large language models.
+I am a Research Assistant at the University of Tübingen, working with [Dr. Thomas Wolfers](https://thomaswolfers.com/) and [Dr. Çağatay Yıldız](https://cagatayyildiz.github.io/) on the mechanistic interpretability of large language models.
 My research centers on developing novel approaches to understand how these complex systems acquire, represent, and access knowledge.

 ## 📰 Recent News